-The New Visions Health Professions program is open to seniors who plan to enroll in post-secondary two- or four-year colleges to study in a health-related field.
-Students in the program explore a variety of health occupations on site at Faxton-St. Luke's Healthcare, as well as at other health facilities.
+The New Visions Health Professions program is open to seniors who plan to enroll in post-secondary two- or fouryear colleges to study in a health-related field.
+Students in the program explore a variety of health occupations on site at Faxton-St. Luke's Healthcare, St. Elizabeth's Medical Center, and other health facilities.
 Students develop competencies useful in a wide range of careers within the health field.
-Through observations within various departments, students learn what is required of a health professional on a daily basis.
-Also included in the curriculum is English and social studies.
+Through observations within various departments. students learn what is required of a health professional on a daily basis.
+Also included in the curriculum, is English and social studies.